BLimmie/eyewire_validator/README.md

 * As seen from the Eyewire Task Pipeline, 6-7 people are required at minimum to look at a single task.
 This is a very time consuming process used to anonate petabytes of data, resulting in less than 10,000 total neurons being traced over the course of 7 years.

+* There is much more data to use to create segmentation algorithms now than when E2198 was segmented, so I want to take advantage of that.

 * The segmentation algorithm's errors propagate to the players.
 There are many instances of mergers through the dataset, causing players to mistakenly add additional segments to a trace.
 The default procedure is to remove all segments that contain significant mergers to avoid multiple segments being classified as part of 2 different neurons.

 ## The Original Dataset